krisphinna/simple_shell/README.md

 - Your programs and functions will be compiled with `gcc 4.8.4` using the flags `-Wall` `-Werror` `-Wextra` and `-pedantic`
 - All your files should end with a new line
 - A `README.md` file, at the root of the folder of the project is mandatory
 - Your code should use the `Betty` style.
-It will be checked using [betty-style.pl](https://github.com/holbertonschool/Betty/blob/master/betty-style.pl "betty-style.pl") and [betty-doc.pl](https://github.com/holbertonschool/Betty/blob/master/betty-doc.pl "betty-doc.pl")
 - Your shell should not have any memory leaks
 - No more than 5 functions per file
 - All your header files should be include guarded